Introduction

 Conclusions

-HHS accomplishes its mission to enhance the health and well-being of Americans through many complex programs and initiatives that cover a wide spectrum of activities, serving the American public at every stage of life.
-America’s investment in NIH provides the nation with a unique resource—a scientific agency devoted to the creation of a knowledge base needed to conquer the most devastating human diseases and disabilities.
-For this rich knowledge base to improve health, the Department, as well as the entire federal government and the private sector, must continue to work in concert to cultivate ground-breaking research and ensure that scientific knowledge is translated into evidence-based regulations and policies, improved health services and medical intervention delivery, and reliable science-based information that all Americans can use to lead healthier lives.
+HHS’ mission is to enhance the health and well-being of all Americans, by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.
+It accomplishes this through many complex programs and initiatives and collaborations.
+The American public’s investment in NIH provides the nation with a unique resource—a scientific agency devoted to the creation of a knowledge base needed to conquer the most devastating and common human diseases and to improve health for all.
+For this knowledge base to have impact, the Department, the entire federal government, and the private sector, must continue to work in concert to cultivate ground-breaking biomedical and behavioral research to ensure that scientific knowledge is translated into evidence-based policies, improved health services and medical intervention delivery, and reliable science-based information that all Americans can use to lead healthier lives.

 ² Individual collaborative activities can involve multiple HHS agencies.
 Therefore, the values displayed in Chart 2 reflect duplicate counts and add up to more than the total reported sums.